CageNic/cagenic.github.io/README.md

 * Homer Simpson - [GitHub](https://github.com/username) / [Twitter](https://twitter.com/homerjsimpson)

 <font size = 2> Note<br></font>
-<font size = "2"> The techy stuff on how this blog was built: No fancy plugins used to create the homepage - just markdown and html from the README.md file<br>A wee bit o' Jekyll tae render the posts more aesthetically pleasing </font>
+<font size = "2"> The techy stuff of blog architecture.
+The homepage is a README.md, some layout.html and index.html... and that's it<br>A wee bit o' Jekyll minima tae render the site suitable for the markdown and html</font>